-The research Clea conducts is particularly pertinent to current and world affairs given the critical need for greenhouse gas emissions reduction in order to avoid dangerous climate change as recognized by the Paris Climate Agreement ratified by 141 parties.
-Carbon Capture and Storage (CCS) is recognized by key organisations, nations and companies such as the UNFCCC, the World Bank, the IPCC and IEA as being key to least cost climate change mitigation and facilitating a global phase out of a fossil-fuel based economy.
+The research Clea conducts is particularly pertinent to current and world affairs given the critical need for greenhouse gas emissions reduction in order to avoid dangerous climate change as recognized by the Paris Climate Agreement ratified by 171 parties.
+Carbon Capture and Storage (CCS) is recognized by the United Nations Framework Convention on Climate Change, the World Bank, the IPCC and IEA as being key to least cost climate change mitigation and facilitating a global phase out of a fossil-fuel based economy.

-Clea's PhD research focuses on the integration of above ground CO2 capture and below ground CO2 storage, investigation the techno-economic factors that come into play when deploying CCS on a large-scale.
-Her research aims at linking the capturing system to the transport and injection of CO2 by analysing the effect of time-varying rates of CO2 capture and CO2 stream purity requirements as a function of the transport distance and injection sink e.g. depleted oil reservoirs and saline aquifers.
-The techno-economic potential of enhanced oil recovery (EOR) by CO2 injection in depleted oil reservoirs is also assessed using reservoir modelling software such as ECLIPSE and PETREL to assess the potential of a critical saline aquifer storage sink for the UK, the Bunter Sandstone located in the Southern North Sea.
+Clea's PhD research has focused on the integration of above ground CO2 capture and below ground CO2 storage, investigating the techno-economic factors required to deploy CCS on a large-scale.
+Her research aims at linking the capturing system to the transport and injection of CO2 by analyzing the effect of time-varying rates of CO2 capture and CO2 stream purity requirements as a function of the transport distance and injection sink e.g. depleted oil reservoirs and saline aquifers.
+Clea has used reservoir modelling tools such as ECLIPSE and PETREL to assess the potential of a critical saline aquifer storage sink for the UK, the Bunter Sandstone located in the Southern North Sea.

 Clea has collaborated with a number of institutions and companies including Stanford University, University College London, the British Geological Survey and Shell.

-"The impact of varying CO2 injection rates on systems level CO2 storage supply of the UK Bunter Sandstone", C. Kolster, S. Agada, N. Mac Dowell, S. Krevor, submitted to the Journal of the American Institute of Chemical Engineers, 2017.
+"The impact of time-varying CO2 injection rate on large scale storage in the UK Bunter Sandstone", C. Kolster, S. Agada, N. Mac Dowell, S. Krevor, International Journal of Greenhouse Gas Control, 2018, 68, p.77-85.

 “The role of CO2 purification and transport networks in carbon capture and storage cost reduction”, C. Kolster, E. Mechleri, S. Krevor, N. Mac Dowell, International Journal of Greenhouse Gas Control, 2017.